-Pea protein powder is becoming a fast favorite for gym-goers and health-conscious people alike — not only is it gluten- and dairy-free, but it’s been proven to be spectacular for your kidneys and heart!
+Pea protein powder is becoming a fast favorite for gym-goers and health-conscious people alike.
+Not only is it gluten- and dairy-free, but it’s been proven to be spectacular for your kidneys, heart and waistline too!

-Why do I recommend using a supplementary protein powder?
-With a balanced, superfood-rich diet, you can theoretically consume enough protein foods to keep your body in great condition.
-On the other hand, I know that real life has a tendency to get in the way — some days, fully preparing a protein-rich meal can be a hassle.
-That’s why smoothies with protein powder are a great option, augmenting protein intake with minimal prep time.
+Although you can typically get enough protein each day by following a well-balanced and nutritious diet, real life often has a tendency to get in the way, and preparing a healthy meal rich in plant-based protein foods can be a bit of a hassle at times.
+That’s why smoothies with protein powder can be a great option, augmenting protein intake with minimal prep time.

-I suggest rotating the types of protein powders you use to make sure your body consistently benefits from each one as much as possible, of course.
+Rotating the types of protein powders that you use is a great strategy to make sure your body consistently benefits from each one as much as possible.
+Ready to learn more?
 Let’s explore why pea protein should be a part of that rotation.

 What Is Pea Protein?